 Our favorite way to learn during the summer is with STEM activities for kids.
 We’ve tried hundreds of projects, had a lot of fun, and learned a lot along the way.

-This year, we wanted to make our STEM fun a little more seasonal, which is how we came up for the idea to make patriotic paint bombs.
+This year, we wanted to try more patriotic activities for kids, which is how we came up for the idea to make patriotic paint bombs.

 Patriotic Paint Bombs: A STEM Investigation